Virtual Learning Description and Considerations

 ● Expressing intent to participate constitutes a commitment to virtual learning and acknowledgment of all the statements in this document.

 Parents of students needing to sign up for the virtual schedule will be required to meet with a school representative to complete the proper forms, learn how to log into the student’s learning management system, and to sign an acknowledgment of necessary responsibilities associated with virtual learning.
-Meetings will be scheduled by appointment only and through this form.
-Please go to the Poplarville School District website or use the following link to request an appointment: Virtual Learning Appointment Form.
-This form will stop accepting appointment requests on Friday, July 24, 2020, at 3 pm.
-It is important that requests be made by this deadline.
+Meetings will be scheduled by appointment only and will be made by contacting your child’s school.